braitsch/pushpop.js/readme.md

 [![pushpop-modal](./readme.img/pushpop-modal-pop.png?raw=true)](http://pushpop.herokuapp.com)

-The ``openPopModal`` function takes a reference to the DOM element that you want to view and potentially delete.
-This DOM element should have a ``data-attribute`` named ``meta`` that describes the asset as discussed in the next section.
+The ``openPopModal`` function takes a reference to the DOM element that contains the media asset that you want to view.
+This DOM element should have a ``data-attribute`` named ``meta`` that describes the asset as discussed next.

 ##<a name="metadata"></a>Metadata